Guaranteed 1st Year Students

 The guaranteed offer is for a traditional double room.

-The deadline for accepting first year guaranteed offers is June 7th, 4:30 pm ET.
 Please note that you must first accept your offer of admission to Carleton University before you can accept your offer of residence.
 Furthermore, there may be a delay of three or four days between the time you accept the offer of admission and are able to accept your offer of residence.
-It is strongly recommended that you do not wait until the last day (June 7th) to accept your offer of residence, as the deadline of 4:30pm ET on June 7th is strictly adhered to.
+It is strongly recommended that you do not wait until the last day to accept your offer of residence, as the deadline of 4:30pm ET on June 10th is strictly adhered to.

 If you did not receive a guaranteed offer, please go to I’m a 1st Year Non-guaranteed student section.